learn-co-curriculum/phase-0-intro-to-css/README.md

 ## CSS Property Values

 CSS Property Values are directly related to property names.
-If we are working with the `color` property the value could be a named-color such as `red`.
+If we are working with the `color` property, the value could be a named color such as `red`.

 ## CSS Declaration